Customizing an automation rule or web action output email

 Notify the manager about all created users

-- Set Notify Manager setting to Yes (Send one email for created users)
+Set the Notify Manager setting to Yes (Send one email for created users).

 $managerName = "Manager"